JoeJoeyMa/p2p-video-call/README.md

-#  P2P Video Call Application
+#  STUN Video Call Application

-A free, peer-to-peer group video call application for the web.
-No signups required.
-No downloads needed.
-Works in all major browsers.
+WebRTC IM based on Nodejs + socket.io + express.suport p2p group mode video call and message,stands for Web Real-Time Communications  exchange connection data in the form of SDP objects but never touches the data itself, that is actually transmitted between the peers themselves via STUN and TURN servers
 ## Features

 ### Core Functionality